Ashura-R/Ashura/README.md

 - 👀 I’m interested in being cracked
 - 🌱 I’m currently learning full stack app dev
 - 💞️ I’m looking to collaborate on nothing <3
-- 📫 How to reach me : don't <3
+- 📫 How to reach me : Techysavage@gmail.com

 <!---
 Techy-Savage/Techy-Savage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.